ABA Standard 509 Required Disclosures

 The American Bar Association asks all law schools to provide prospective students consumer information so that they may make an informed choice of law schools.
 Below are the required disclosures, in the form required by the ABA where applicable.
 The full text of Standard 509 can be found on the ABA website.

-The Career Services section of our website contains employment data for the past three graduating classes, including ABA and National Association for Law Placement (NALP) reports.
-The data presented reflects information collected from graduates by Texas Tech University School of Law's Career Services Center and reported to the American Bar Association and National Association of Legal Professionals.
+The data presented here reflects information collected from graduates by Texas Tech University School of Law's Career & Professional Development Center and reported to the American Bar Association and National Association of Legal Professionals.
 The information represents composite information for the graduating class and does not predict future performance.
 Individual success may vary and may be affected by academic success, general economic conditions, legal market conditions, work experience, experiential study participation, career choice, job type and location and other factors.

 The Scholarship Retention Data Worksheet can be found here.

 This Information Sheet is in the format mandated by the ABA.
 It contains information on admissions data; tuition and fees, living costs, and financial aid; scholarships; enrollment data, including academic, transfer, and other attrition; numbers of full-time and part-time faculty, professional librarians, and administrators; class sizes for first year and upper class courses; number of seminar, clinical and co-curricular offerings; employment outcomes; and bar passage data.